renovatebot/renovate/docs/usage/config-presets.md

 ## Organisation level presets

-When repository onboarding happens, if a repository called `renovate-config` exists under the same organization and contains a default Renovate preset, that repository will be suggested as the preset instead of `config:base`.
+When repository onboarding happens, if a repository called `renovate-config` exists under the same organization and contains a default Renovate preset, that repository will be suggested as the the sole extended preset, and any existing `onboardingConfig` config will be ignored/overriden.
 This allows for a seamless onboarding workflow with your own organization settings.